statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 !!! info

     States are usually submitted to the blockchain as a single fixed part and multiple variable parts.
+This is known as a "support proof".

 Let's take each property in turn: